CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

 = 1.9 =
-* 2015-03-31
+* 2015-03-16
-* [NEW] Adding ability to supply different feed details for each series
+* [NEW] Adding ability to supply different feed details for each series so you can run multiple podcasts from one site
 * [NEW] Adding 'Series' widget for displaying a list of episodes from a selected series
 * [NEW] Adding 'Single Episode' widget for displaying single podcast episode
 * [NEW] Adding `podcast_episode` shortcode for displaying single podcast episode